leopedroso1/leopedroso1/README.md

 - 💬 Ask me about Big Data, Spark/Databricks, Machine Learning or any Data Engineering topic :tea: I'm really glad to help!
 - 📫 How to reach me: A Linkedin message is more than welcome!

-- :alembic:	I’m also creating nice public repos for knowledge sharing in data-related topics, but in a minimalist way (I hate tutorials where you need to configure lots of things..Simple > Complex > Complicated)
+- :alembic:	I’m also creating nice public repos for knowledge sharing in data-related topics, but in a minimalist / straightforward way (I hate tutorials where you need to configure lots of things...
+Simple > Complex > Complicated)

 P.S > :sob: The repos may take a while since I'm doing it in my spare time, but feel free send suggestions :nerd_face: (or coffee :coffee:).
 If you'd like to contribute give a shout!